oschweitzer/learning-resources/angular_lesson.md

 ### Modules

-Modules are bundle of functionalities linked your business logic.
-An Angular module can contain multiple components, directives, services... (those are the main elements of the Angular framework and we will get though them).
+Modules are bundle of functionalities linked to your business logic.
+An Angular module can contain multiple components, directives, services... (those are the main elements of the Angular framework, and we will get though them).
 Angular modules can be imported in the root module, or in other modules.

 An Angular module is a class decorated with the `@NgModule` decorator.
 This decorator takes an object as an argument to describe the module.
 The main properties of this object (each property is an array) are: